simonecorsi/awesome/README.md

 ## TypeScript

+*   [microsoft/TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.

 *   [immobiliare/backstage-plugin-gitlab](https://github.com/immobiliare/backstage-plugin-gitlab) - Backstage plugins to interact with GitLab

 *   [immobiliare/backstage-plugin-ldap-auth](https://github.com/immobiliare/backstage-plugin-ldap-auth) - Backstage plugin to authenticate users to an external LDAP server